seedlings growing in a milk jug outside after being winter sown

 5. Flip the top half of the lid back over onto the milk jug and secure it closed with duct tape.
 Leave the cap off of the milk jug for air flow.

-(Don’t forget to label it!)
+Don’t forget to label your milk jug!

 6. Place your jug outside in a sunny location where it can receive rain or snow fall.